All Episodes

 I would say, what about all the people that die in their sleep?

-Okay, well obviously they die in their sleep not because of the trauma of the out-of-body experience.
+Okay, well, obviously, they die in their sleep not because of the trauma of the out-of-body experience.

 They die in their sleep because their heart gives in or because of some medical or biological reason of aging.

-That's this part of life.
+That's just part of life.

 What I'm saying is that their soul is what I'm referring to, not the physical body.